 “Nutritional status” is a term used when referring to the status of one’s nutritional health, which is influenced by one’s diet, nutrients intake, etc. CARE’s programs are designed to give women, families, and health providers the tools they need to improve their nutritional status, while working with local health authorities and communities in these countries.

-We are helping women and girls in Malawi, Mozambique, and Zambia by introducing and implementing gender transformative programming in these communities to reduce the inequalities between women and men, girls and boys.
-Consult the Southern African Nutrition Initiative and Her Right to Food pages to learn more about the different ways in which we are transforming the gender norms.
+We are helping women and girls in Malawi, Mozambique, and Zambia through women’s-rights-based nutrition programming that reduces the inequalities between women and men, girls and boys which determine their access to food and health.
+Consult the Southern African Nutrition Initiativeand Her Right to Food pages to learn more about the different ways in which we are transforming gender norms.

 CARE’s programming requires the participation of women, men, families, local leaders, healthcare providers and community volunteers in Malawi, Mozambique and Zambia to identify future successors and program champions to foster a sustainable environment.
 Our work is foundational and intended to help these communities implement lasting change and thrive.

 There are many ways you can help to #FeedHerFuture: